digitallawyer/openlegaldictionary/_definitions/cart-bote.md

 ---
 title: Cart Bote
 permalink: "/definitions/cart-bote.html"
-body: wood or timber which a tenant ls allowed by law to tuke from an es-tate, for the purpose of repairing instruments, (including necessary vehicles,) of husbandry.
+body: wood or timber which a tenant is allowed by law to tuke from an es-tate, for the purpose of repairing instruments, (including necessary vehicles,) of husbandry.
   2 Bl.
 Comm.
 35
 published_at: '2018-07-07'